 The Directors make themselves available to meet with, answer questions from and provide updates to shareholders in several different forums, including investor roadshows, ad-hoc meetings, product and company updates held at the Company’s head office and various events for smaller shareholders.

 Updates on trading and newsworthy progress are provided across various communications channels, and updated on the Company’s website from time to time.

 The Board also welcomes enquiries from shareholders via its advisors or through the Company’s website and welcomes shareholders who wish to attend its AGM and hear more about the Company’s governance or progress.

 IMImobile Europe Ltd: Modern slavery statement for financial year ended March 2020 issued pursuant to section 54 of The Modern Slavery Act 2015

 IMImobile is a communications software provider whose solutions enable enterprises to automate digital customer communications and interactions to improve customer experience and reduce operating costs.

-Organisations that trust us to deliver smarter digital customer engagement include Hermes, Centrica, AA, O2, EE, BT, Vauxhall, Pizza Hut, Vodafone, MTN, three of the major retail banks in the UK and public-sector organisations globally.
-IMImobile is headquartered in London with offices across the UK, Hyderabad, Toronto, Little Rock, Dubai and Johannesburg and has over 1,100 employees worldwide.
+Organisations that trust us to deliver smarter digital customer engagement include Hermes, Centrica, AA, O2, EE, BT, Vauxhall, Vodafone, MTN, three of the major retail banks in the UK and public-sector organisations globally.
+IMImobile is headquartered in London with offices across the UK, Hyderabad, Toronto, Boca Raton, Dubai and Johannesburg and has over 1,100 employees worldwide.

 IMImobile operates globally, supporting a variety of telco and enterprise clients.
 As the premise of the organisation is to provide software solutions there are limited activities associated to the business which could be at high risk of slavery or human trafficking.
 That said, IMImobile is conscious of our suppliers and third-party engagements and ensure that our supply chain operates in an ethical and responsible manner.